mgkid3310/AWESome/README.md

 'Real-time ATIS data update' option in addon setting, and
 add the following code to the target object's init field:
 `[this] call orbis_atc_fnc_addATCConsole;`

+By default, ATIS will also be displayed as text in hint
+window.
+This can be disabled or moved to chat window by
+changing addon settings.
 &nbsp;

 5. Cockpit Utility